TurboBob says “This is one that I can recommend buying online.”

 Fort Collins hopes to get wheels of commerce turning and Interbike conference

 September 18, 2012 – Thursday afternoon, Dee Wanger helped load bicycle gear into a white Toyota Previa van at Ridekick International Fort Collins’ headquarters at the Rocky Mountain Innosphere.
 As bicycles, frames and equipment were carefully placed in the van, like a two-wheeled puzzle, it was hit or miss if it would all fit at times.
 But, in the end everything made it in, including a 12-pack of New Belgium Fat Tire Amber Ale.
 A venerable who’s who of the Fort Collins bicycle scene were on hand to pack the van bound for Las Vegas for the 30th annual Interbike.

-Ridekick makes biking a breeze, earns spot on Entrepreneur Mag’s 100 Brilliant Companies list
+Ridekick makes biking a breeze with electric bicycle motor, earns spot on Entrepreneur Mag’s 100 Brilliant Companies list

 July 27, 2012 – When Entrepreneur Magazine in June named Ridekick International one of the top 100 Brilliant Companies in the nation, it was a surprise to the Fort Collins-based company.
 “We had no idea it was coming,” said Dee Wanger, vice president and co-owner with her husband, Mark.
 “We didn’t apply for the acknowledgement.
 They approached us.”
 The designation placed Ridekick as one of 10 top companies in the invention category in the magazine’s annual look at what it calls the “brightest ideas, the hottest industries and the most insightful innovators.”